Qqwy/cpp-thunk/README.md

 A few years back `std::variant` was not optimized very much in gcc/clang/libc++ yet, but I don't know how much this work has progressed now.
 (It is obvously much more likely that I missed to handle some edge case in the current code that prevents the desired optimizations.
 I am not a perfect programmer.)

+### Implementing other operations
+As example, the extraction `operator<<` and the binary `operator+` have been implemented.
+Similar operators and other common functions can be conditionally implemented for `Lazy` and `Thunk` based on the type they wrap, allowing the user to use them more freely (rather than having to manually convert them in some places).

+Binary and unary operations that return another lazy/thunk could be written to 'combine thunks' and thus remain lazy.

+Operations that combine (a) thunk(s) with non-thunk values should evaluate the thunk at that time.